 Look for a joint supplement that can help to decrease pain, reduce inflammation, and improve morning flexibility.
 Some joint supplements may also decrease exercise-induced muscle damage and prevent future complications.

-Wearing shoes that fit well and provide good shock absorption may decrease knee pain.
+Wearing shoes that fit well and provide good shock absorption may decrease runner's knee pain.
 Also, arch supports may improve your gait when running and keep your knee in proper alignment.

-Exercises that build strength in your thighs, calves, and glutes may decrease knee pain.
+Exercises that build strength in your thighs, calves, and glutes may decrease runner's knee pain.
 Building muscles in your core and hips are also helpful.
 Keep in mind; if you have runner’s knee, doing exercises, such as squats and lunges may irritate the knee further.
 Consider strength exercises that don’t place too much stress on the knee joint.

 Elevating your leg may reduce swelling in the kneecap.
 Place a few pillows under your knee when sitting.
 Keep your knee above the level of your heart, and your foot should be above your knee.

 Applying topical pain relief lotion can be a great way to decrease pain from runner’s knee.
 Unlike pain medication, pain relief lotion does not cause unwanted side effects.
-Pain relief lotion that contains ingredients, such as chondroitin, glucosamine, and menthol is effective to reduce pain and stiffness associated with runner’s knee.
+Pain relief lotion that contains ingredients, such as chondroitin, glucosamine, and menthol is effective to reduce pain associated with runner’s knee.

 Applying ice may decrease discomfort and swelling due to runner’s knee.
 Place an ice pack on the knee for about 20 to 30 minutes three or four times a day.